May Festivals in Louisiana

 - firemensfair.com

-With music, rides, runs, a parade, auctions and $1500 raffle, the Firemen’s Fair is an annual celebration that has contributed to the Thibodaux Volunteer Fire Department’s annual budget since 1883.
+With music, rides, runs, a parade, auctions and a $1500 raffle, the Firemen’s Fair is an annual celebration that has contributed to the Thibodaux Volunteer Fire Department’s annual budget since 1883.

 Thibodaux on Tap – Craft Beer Festival